-- Take care to make sure your fingers and the strap do not cover any of the areas indicated in the illustration. - · Never swing the camera around by the strap.
+- Take care that your fingers and the strap do not cover any of the areas indicated in the illustration. - To protect against accidentally dropping the camera, attach the wrist strap and make sure it is around your fingers or wrist while you are operating the camera. - Never swing the camera around by its strap. - The supplied strap is intended for use with this camera only.
+Never use it for any other purpose.

-Take care to ensure that your fingers are not blocking or are not too close to the flash.
+• Take care to ensure that your fingers are not blocking or are not too close to the flash.
 Fingers can cause unwanted shadows when using the flash.